Pfulcher26/perfect-match/README.md

 * [Whimsical](https://whimsical.com/project-3-5rQgxTeWbUqZtKvYZG7ZoC)

 ## Wins
-One major win from this project was being able to implement full CRUD (Create Read Update Delete), we were able to accomplish at least one of each CRUD functions.
+A major win for this project was being able to implement full CRUD (Create Read Update Delete).
+Our site features at least one each CRUD operation.
 <br>
-<br> Another win during this project is being able to work together as a team to debug and create new code that worked.
+<br> Another win during this project was being able to work together as a team to impliment an agile workflow that pooled everyone's resources into solving problems.

 ## Hurdles
 There were countless hurdles with the project.
-Almost every function we wrote, that went beyond the basic functions, would lead to a multitude of errors that ended with us refactoring almost all of our code.
-However we were able to get all the functions working in the end even if they were all seemingly impossible.
+Almost every function we wrote, that went beyond basics, lead to a multitude of errors that usually resulted in refactoring almost all of our codebase.
+However, we were able to get all of the functions working and learned a lot in the process, even if at first they appeared seemingly impossible.

 <br><br>
-One hurdle that stood out the most to our team was when we had to change the job listings from being in an array to an object.
-It wasnt working when it was stored in an array becasue we could not access it properly so we had to refactor both of our models so it could work.
+A particularly noteworthy hurdle was when we had to change ourjob listings from being stored in a list to actually saving them as objects in the database.
+It resulted in unexpected errors when stored in an array, because we didn't have any persistent data.
+Refacorting the function to store the data in a SQL database and then accessing that data through object queries greatly improved the performance and readability of our code.

 ## Next Steps
-There are multiple things that we plan on implementing and these include
+We have a slew of icebox features, including:
-* Moving Api into a second folder that way we dont have to import views to use it
+* Moving Api into an independent folder, so we don't have to rely on it being in views, and therefor have to import views in each instance we want to use it.
-* Adding the ability to remove jobs from saved
+* Adding the ability to remove jobs from saved.
-* Deleting jobs after a certain amount of time and replacing them with newer ones
+* Deleting jobs after a certain amount of time and replacing them with newer ones.
+* Updating our API alogirthm so that the API is judiciously pinged, rather than having it ping every time a user accesses one of the URL endpoints that depend upon it.

 ## Credits
 * Patrick Schenk